50 Ways To Always Be Happy

 Pessimism is a bad habit that smothers the possibility of happiness.
 Seeing the glass half empty, looking on the dark side of things keeps you mired in frustration and simmering anger.
-Happy people mindfully keep pessimism at bay.
+Happy people mindfully practice keeping a positive attitude.

 We all have our particular truth — our beliefs and our ideas.
 And we should feel safe and free to express them in a kind and healthy way.
 When we fear speaking, we are being inauthentic.
 Our low confidence keeps us contained and weak.

 48. Practice vulnerability